tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Looking up grammar and making targeted sentence cards with grammar targets is no different from making cards for regular vocabulary.
 Eventually you'll catch up.

+### I'm a beginner.
+Do you recommend learning the "advanced grammar" within Tae Kim's grammar guide?

+The above answer applies.

+When I learned Japanese, I read Tae Kim's guide completely, but I did it in chunks.
+First I learned some vocab, then I read the first section.
+Then I learned more vocab and read the second one, and so on.

+Decide if you're ready before starting the "advanced grammar" part.

 ### Should I up my active immersion?